 I recently said this to my daughter because I felt like she was getting a lot of criticism from us, her parents.
 Sure, part of our jobs is to push our kids to do the right thing, finish their homework, don’t eat too much junk food, etc. But there’s a fine line between tough love and being too critical.
 So I sat her down and told her “you are enough.”
 It made a difference; I could tell.

 Start telling yourself the same thing.
-You will start feeling good about yourself and you'll learn to accept yourself, flaws and all.
+You will start feeling good about yourself and you’ll learn to love yourself, flaws and all.
 Little by little you will notice changes that have occurred.
 Learn to be your own cheerleader instead of your worst critic.